Local Linear Convergence of the Alternating Direction Method of Multipliers for Semidefinite Programming under Strict Complementarity: Introduction

 \subsection{Outline}

 After a brief review of related work in \cref{sec:related-work}, we introduce our refined error bound in \cref{sec:error-bound-intro}, a fundamental result that underpins our proof framework and holds independent interest.
 We then examine the local linearization of ADMM in \cref{sec:linearization} and establish its local linear convergence both with and without nondegeneracy in \cref{sec:conv-with-nd} and \cref{sec:conv-without-nd}, respectively.
 Due to its mathematical complexity, the full proof of our refined error bound is deferred to \cref{sec:error-bound}.
-In \cref{sec:exp}, we conduct extensive numerical experiments to support our theoretical findings. \Cref{sec:rank-id} briefly discusses the rank identification phenomenon as well as its relationship with local linear convergence.
-Finally, \cref{sec:conclusion} includes concluding remarks.
+In \cref{sec:exp}, we conduct extensive numerical experiments to support our theoretical findings. \Cref{sec:rank-id} briefly discusses the rank identification phenomenon as well as its relationship with local linear convergence. \rebuttal{\cref{sec:metric} briefly discusses the relationship between strict complementarity and metric subregularity, local error bounds, and hidden polyhedrality.} Finally, \cref{sec:conclusion} includes concluding remarks.